-The Open Research Funders Group (ORFG) will confer regularly to develop actionable principles and programs that can be used by research funders to accelerate access to research and underlying data.
-The initial focus of the Open Research Funders Group (ORFG) will be concentrated in the following areas:
+The Open Research Funders Group (ORFG) confers regularly to develop actionable principles and programs that can be used by research funders to accelerate access to research and underlying data.
+The initial focus of the Open Research Funders Group (ORFG) is concentrated in the following areas:

 - Developing practical solutions for monitoring open access and open data policy compliance and tracking impact.